 Fear of being accused of greenwashing

-Companies are increasingly cautious in their environmental communication, fearing accusations of exaggerating their efforts.
-This caution is justified: a 2020 study conducted by the European Commission found that 53.3% of environmental claims analyzed within the EU were vague, misleading, or unfounded, and 40% were not backed by concrete evidence.
+Companies are increasingly cautious in their environmental communication , fearing accusations of exaggerating their efforts.
+This caution is justified: a 2020 study conducted by the European Commission found that 53.3% of environmental claims analyzed within the EU were vague , misleading , or unfounded , and 40% were not backed by concrete evidence.
 To avoid criticism, many companies opt for more restrained, or even non-existent, communication about their environmental initiatives.

 The rapid evolution of regulatory frameworks

-In France, the Climate and Resilience Law, enacted on August 22, 2021, significantly strengthened the legal framework surrounding environmental claims in advertising.
-By explicitly addressing greenwashing in the Consumer Code, this regulation laid the foundation for more effective enforcement against misleading commercial practices.
-For example, companies using terms like "carbon neutral" or similar formulations must now prove that these claims are backed by verifiable data, or they risk sanctions.
+For example, companies using terms like " carbon neutral " or similar formulations must now prove that these claims are backed by verifiable data , or they risk sanctions.
 This transparency requirement pushes organizations to provide clear justifications for all their environmental statements.

-At the European level, a directive published in the EU’s Official Journal on March 6, 2024, further strengthens the fight against greenwashing.
+A directive published in the EU's Official Journal on March 6, 2024, further strengthens the fight against greenwashing.
 The directive aims to protect consumers from misleading environmental claims by specifying evaluation criteria and banning generic and vague claims like "eco-friendly," "green," or "natural," which could mislead consumers about a product's true environmental qualities.

 Challenges in achieving and measuring public goals

-Companies face a significant challenge: living up to their public commitments on climate responsibility.
+Companies face a significant challenge: living up to their public commitments on climate responsibility .
 This reluctance stems from the complexity of environmental issues and the difficulty in accurately quantifying the impact of actual actions taken.
 Rather than risk failing to meet announced goals or facing criticism that could lead to a negative image, many choose to limit their communication, preferring to operate in the shadows.

 How can companies avoid greenhushing?